The Blue Max: Critical

 Although The Blue Max was seen as a quasi-historical account, some critics decried what they considered an intrusive sub-plot tying a World War I story into the "modern theme of the corruption of the military-industrial complex."
 Even though the music and the flying scenes were considered the film's redemption, some aviation observers criticised what they thought was a wooden characterisation by Peppard's performance of a dog-fighting combat pilot from military aviation's heroic age.

-Robert Alden of The New York Times wrote, "What is by far the best thing about 'The Blue Max' ... is that this élan, this glory, is captured on film once again.
+Robert Alden of The New York Times wrote, "What is by far the best thing about The Blue Max ... is that this élan, this glory, is captured on film once again.
 With the technological improvements of the years, the skies were never bluer or wider, the war in the air or on the ground never more realistic ...
-The question each filmgoer will have to ask himself is how much of what is bad in 'The Blue Max' is he willing to take in exchange for what is good.
+The question each filmgoer will have to ask himself is how much of what is bad in The Blue Max is he willing to take in exchange for what is good.
 Much of the earthbound drama of this lengthy film is tangled, confusing, clumsy."

 Arthur D. Murphy of Variety called it "a World War I combat drama with some exciting aerial sequences helping to enliven a somewhat grounded, meller (sic) script in which no principal character engenders much sympathy."

 Philip K. Scheuer of the Los Angeles Times wrote of the film that "The aerial dogfights have thrilling impact ...
 Its fault is that it doesn't give one anybody to pull for, so that aside from admiration for the men who fly these flimsy, antiquated crates one's sympathies are rarely engaged."
 Richard L. Coe of The Washington Post wrote that "the flight sequences and the fantastically frail-looking planes run away with the picture ...
 Director John Guillemin rightly makes the most of Skeets Kelly's aerial photography and those fabulous flying crates, but on the ground he misses what might have been an absorbing statement."

 The Monthly Film Bulletin wrote that "the aerial dogfights are imaginative and lively" and James Mason "is in fine form," but "the film is padded out with tedious chunks of indoor chat between its set of largely unpleasant characters, filmed flatly in gloomy shades of grey and green for the most part."

-On Rotten Tomatoes, the film has an approval rating of 100% based on reviews from 5 critics, with an average rating of 6.1/10.
+On Rotten Tomatoes, the film has an approval rating of 100% based on reviews from 6 critics, with an average rating of 6.1/10.

-Filmink called it "a sports movie at heart."
+FilmInk called it "a sports movie at heart."

 Box office

 The Blue Max was a financial success at the box office, earning $5 million in North American rentals in 1966.
 It was one of the twelve most popular films at the British box office in 1967.

 According to Fox records, the film needed to earn $14,200,000 in rentals to break even and made $16,850,000.
-By December 11, 1970 it made Fox a profit of $2,830,000.
+By 11 December 1970, it made Fox a profit of $2,830,000.
+It would be Peppard's last big commercial success until The A-Team.